 - dealer who buys and sells racehorses commercially, and who races the horses held as trading stock, as long as those racehorses are available for sale

-If this is the case then you don’t need to register under the special rules of this scheme.
+If this is the case then you do not need to register under the special rules of this scheme.

-If some of your racehorses are not covered by a sponsorship agreement, you can treat them as part of your VAT registration but only if you can show you are actively seeking sponsorship for them.
+If some of your racehorses are not covered by a sponsorship agreement, you can treat them as part of your VAT registration but only if you can show you’re actively seeking sponsorship for them.